-This cake is super moist and chunky will stick to the pan if it’s not greased well and floured.
+Make sure that the bundt pan is very well greased and floured.
+This cake is super moist and chunky and will stick to the pan if it’s not greased well and floured.

 You didn’t do anything wrong.
-Sometimes the confectioner’s sugar lumps up on you when you add it to the other ingredients.
+Sometimes the confectioner’s sugar lumps up when it’s added to the other ingredients.
 Just keep stirring and as it heats, most of that will dissolve.

 You can also stir it with a whisk and that helps.
-If there are still a few lumps, just strain the glaze through a strainer and it will be just fine.
+If there are still a few lumps left, just strain the glaze through a strainer and it will be just fine.